Parth910/Entry-Management-System/README.md

   ![Image](https://github.com/Parth910/innovaccer_src/blob/master/Screenshot%20from%202019-11-28%2004-15-41.png)
 #### 3. Add Visitor/CheckIn Page
  * This contains basic Entry form which has Name, Email, Phone, Select Host and Address person want to visit.
- * Visitor can fill information and ChecIn !!
+ * Visitor can fill information and CheckIn !!
  * By submit it will redirect to Visitorcard Page
   ![Image](https://github.com/Parth910/innovaccer_src/blob/master/Screenshot%20from%202019-11-28%2005-52-07.png)
 #### 4. Visitor card Page